Minimal model (physics): Fusion rules

 where the sums run by increments of two.

-Classification and spectrums
+Classification and spectra

 Minimal models are the only 2d CFTs that are consistent on any Riemann surface, and are built from finitely many representations of the Virasoro algebra.
 There are many more rational CFTs that are consistent on the sphere only: these CFTs are submodels of minimal models, built from subsets of the Kac table that are closed under fusion.
 Such submodels can also be classified.

 A-series minimal models: the diagonal case

 For any coprime integers $p,q$ such that $p,q\geq 2$, there exists a diagonal minimal model whose spectrum contains one copy of each distinct representation in the Kac table: